ministryofjustice/service_assessments/phases/v2/live.md

 Service Manager able to:

-* describe any changes to the number and nature of the environments they’re using for testing.
+* Describe any changes to the number and nature of the environments they’re using for testing.
-* explain how frequently they are testing the system.
+* Explain how frequently they are testing the system.
-* explain how they are checking that their system works on all the supported devices.
+* Explain how they are checking that their system works on all the supported devices.
-* explain how they have ensured they have capacity for live, including non-digital parts of the service (e.g. assisted digital routes)
+* Explain how they have ensured they have capacity for live, including non-digital parts of the service (e.g. assisted digital routes)

 ## Point 11: Make a plan for the event of the digital service being taken temporarily offline.